 Component Information SpIDer Guard Time of updates and SpIDer Guard starts and stops, virus events, names of scanned files, names of packers, and contents of scanned complex objects (archives, email attachments, file containers).
 It is recommended to use this mode to determine the most frequent objects scanned by SpIDer Guard.
 If necessary, you can add these objects to the list of exclusions in order to increase computer performance.
-Scanner In this mode, main events are logged, such as time of updates, time of Dr.Web Scanner starts and stops, information on detected threats, names of packers, and content of scanned archives.
+SpIDer Mail Time of updates and SpIDer Mail starts and stops, virus events, connection interception settings, names of scanned files, names of packers, and contents of scanned archives.
+It is recommended to use this mode when testing mail interception settings.

-Component Information Update Dr.Web List of updated Dr.Web files and their download status, date and time of updates, and details on auxiliary script execution and Dr.Web component restart.
+Component Information Scanner In this mode, main events are logged, such as time of updates, time of Dr.Web Scanner starts and stops, information on detected threats, names of packers, and content of scanned archives.
+Firewall Firewall does not log its operation in the standard mode.
+When you enable detailed logging, the component collects data on network packets (pcap logs).
+Update Dr.Web List of updated Dr.Web files and their download status, date and time of updates, and details on auxiliary script execution and Dr.Web component restart.
 Dr.Web Services Information on Dr.Web components, changes in their settings, component starts and stops, preventive protection events, connections to anti-virus network.